alexc3122/arch-linux-configs/README.md

 * To enable resuming from hibernate, make sure the `resume` hook is in the list of `HOOKS` in your mkinitcpio configuration.

 * Tweaks to your `.bashrc` and `.vimrc`

+* `NetworkManager` sometimes exhibits inconsistent behavior when renewing a DHCP lease.
+The `/etc/NetworkManager/conf.d/dhcp-client.conf` file tells NetworkManager to use a different DHCP client instead of the native, built-in one.